w3c/dxwg/profiledesc/README.md

 # Profile Descriptions Ontology
-This ontology is for describing relationships between standards/specifications, profiles of them and supporting artefacts such as validating resources.
+This ontology is for describing relationships between standards/specifications, profiles of them, and supporting artefacts such as validating resources.

-This model starts with <http://dublincore.org/2012/06/14/dcterms#Standard> entities which can either be Base Specifications (a standard not profiling any other Standard) or Profiles (Standards which do profile others).
-Base Specifications or Profiles can have Implementation Resource Descriptors associated with them that defines implementing rules for the it.
-Implementation Resource Descriptors must indicate the role they play (to guide, to validate etc.) and the formalism they adhere to (dct:format) to allow for content negotiation.
-A vocabulary of Implementation Resource Roles are provided alongside this ontology but that list is extensible.
+This model starts with entities of type <http://dublincore.org/2012/06/14/dcterms#Standard>, which can either be a Base Specification (a Standard not profiling any other Standard) or Profiles (Standards which do profile others).
+Any Standard (i.e. a Base Specification or Profile) can have one or more associated Implementation Resource Descriptors, which define implementing rules for it.
+The role played by the Implementation Resource Descriptor must be indicated (guidance, validation etc.) and the formalism they adhere to (dct:format) to support content negotiation.
+A preliminary set of Implementation Resource Roles is provided as a 'vocabulary' alongside this ontology.

 Development of this ontology is part of the work of the [Data Exchange Working Group](https://www.w3.org/2017/dxwg/) (DXWG)'s [Profile Guidance](https://w3c.github.io/dxwg/profile-guidance/) work.